 9. Finally, and most importantly, do not neglect your own estate planning.
 After the death of a parent there is much to do.
 As you experience handling the estate of your deceased parent, be sure that you, your family, and your legacy are protected for the future.
 If your recently deceased parent was a decision maker in your estate plan or a beneficiary, your estate planning will need to be updated.
 You may also have different goals in light of your experiences.
 Do not wait to meet with an experienced Florida estate planning attorney who can provide you with critical information in this area.

 Now after all the above has been discussed, you may be facing the opposite situation and are not named in the estate plan of your deceased parent.
 This may mean that you have not been assigned a role of responsibility, are only meant to be a beneficiary of the overall estate, or are not included at all for some reason.
 It also may mean that your parent did not take the time to create an estate plan, and your parent has passed away intestate, or without a will.
 In this latter instance, the distribution of your deceased parent’s estate will be governed by state law.
-It is still recommended that you consult with an experienced estate planning attorney to learn more about what both of these scenarios could mean for you.
+Consult with an experienced estate planning attorney after death of a loved one to learn more about what both of these scenarios could mean for you.

 Our estate planning law firm takes a very different approach from what you might have come to expect.
 Our goal is to create lifelong relationships with each of our clients, to guide and manage your legacy for the rest of your life.
 Please contact our offices in Stuart and in Palm City to learn more.